 You will notice your results immediately after your facial fat grafting procedure.
 However, you may experience mild swelling for a few weeks after surgery.
 This should be totally resolved within 6-8 weeks after surgery.

-A: Facial fat grafting results in permanent volume restoration while fillers are only temporary.
-Although there is initially more down time associated with facial fat grafting, it doesn’t have to be repeated every few months as is done with filler.
+Facial fat grafting results in complete volume restoration while fillers are only temporary*.
+Although there is initially more downtime associated with facial fat grafting, it doesn’t have to be repeated every few months as is done with filler*.